 1. Risk of Extrinsic Motivation Over Internal Motivation

 Constant rewards may make learners dependent on external validation rather than internal motivation.
-We know that intrinsic motivation often leads to higher sustained motivation.
-In contrast, when students rely solely on extrinsic validation to complete a task, their motivation and engagement may fade once rewards diminish.
+Intrinsic motivation often leads to higher sustained motivation.
+When students rely solely on extrinsic validation to complete a task, their motivation and engagement may fade once rewards diminish.

 2. Potential for Competition-Induced Stress

-Competition elements (leaderboards, ranks) might lead to anxiety or stress for some learners.
-Competition might discourage collaboration and negatively affect those who do not desire to be high achievers, crafting a sense of isolation.
+Competition elements like leaderboards and ranks might lead to anxiety or stress for some learners.
+Competition might discourage collaboration and negatively affect those who do not desire to be high achievers, crafting a sense of isolation and negatively impacting the learning experience.

 3. Not Always Suitable for Complex or Conceptual Learning